lemonrock/linux-support/README.md

 It is intended to be a holistic, very strongly typed and properly modelled library for working with Linux's non-POSIX features, with a particular focus on being a support library for a secure root daemon running a userspace networking stack that I'm developing.
 As a result, it's highly opionated; it happily makes use of unsafe code, nightly features and `uninitialized()`.

+File descriptors, process and vectored-io are tightly integrated.

 It replaces several C and Rust libraries including:-

 * From C, the horrid and effectively legacy libraries:-